d12frosted/elpa-mirror/gnu/ement-readme.txt

   The `master' branch of the Git repository is intended to be usable at all times; only minor bugs are expected to be found in it before a new stable release is made.

-To install from this, it is recommended to use [quelpa-use-package], like this:
+  To install, it is recommended to use [quelpa-use-package], like this (using [this helpful command] for upgrading versions):

   ┌────
   │ ;; Install and load `quelpa-use-package'.